Best SIP Trunk Providers 2026: Honest Review

 Should I use a carrier or a CPaaS provider for my call center?

 If your call center uses off-the-shelf dialer software (VICIdial, FreePBX, Asterisk) and needs raw SIP trunk capacity, use a direct carrier.
-You are paying for a pipe, not a platform — the platform overhead of a CPaaS provider adds cost without adding value for your use case.
+You are paying for a pipe, not a platform — the platform overhead of a CPaaS provider adds cost without adding value.
 If your call center uses custom software that needs APIs for voice control, call routing logic, real-time transcription, or integration with other communication channels, a CPaaS provider’s API platform justifies the premium.
 The question is whether you need a trunk (carrier) or a platform (CPaaS).

 Can I use multiple SIP trunk providers simultaneously?